Do I need to be a experienced walker/hiker already?

 How far will we walk?

 Walks will differ depending on ability.
-A description will be detailed on the event entry on the calendar/facebook page.
+A description will be detailed on the event details.

 Do you run any courses teaching people to navigate?